 Last week, Google announced they will provide funding for more than 5,300 small and medium-sized local newsrooms around the world.
 Single newsrooms will receive between $5,000 and $30,000.
 Applications spanning multiple publications will be capped at $85,000 total.
-The funds will come from the Journalism Emergency Relief Fund part of the Google News Initiative.
-The relief fund was launched in April to provide help news organizations survive in a crisis like the COVID-19 pandemic.
+The funds will come from the Journalism Emergency Relief Fund as part of the Google News Initiative.
+The relief fund was launched in April to help news organizations survive in a crisis like the COVID-19 pandemic.

 “Local news is a vital resource for keeping people and communities connected in the best of times.
 Today, it plays an even greater function in reporting on local lockdowns or shelter at home orders, school and park closures, and data about how COVID-19 is affecting daily life,” said Richard Gingras, vice president of News, in the April 15 announcement.